BradleyPelton/stardec/README.txt

 ### Name
 - It was originally a play on words "stare decisis"(in law, 'determining points in litigation according to precedent.')
-- Stare(latin, pronounce starry) -> starry decisis
+- Stare(latin, pronounce stehr) -> starry (star-ie, meaning multiple stars.
+See : "The Starry Night" by Vincent van Gogh)
 - starry decisis -> star dec
 - star dec -> star Deck